tm1-sued/finding_chart/README.md

 # finding_chart
 This is a small python code to produce finding charts STSCI archive.
-User can specify which band (survey) the To run it, change the respective parameters in the i_par function
+User can specify which band (survey) the To run it, change the respective parameters in the init.yml file

 Code allows to parse data from SIMBAD given a list of only star names (from a list or a file) or from a file containing the names, right ascension and declination of a list of stars.